Talaat Pasha: Activism against Abdul Hamid II

 The Ottoman Empire was ruled by the sultan Abdul Hamid II, who ran a modern autocracy, complete with a secret police, mass surveillance, and censorship.
 This autocracy in turn produced a culture of suspicion as well as a spirit of clandestine rebellion in many Ottoman citizens, young Talaat included.
 He was caught sending a telegram saying "Things are going well.
 I'll soon reach my goal."
 He was confronted by the police for this telegram, and claimed that the message was to his dalliance, who defended him.
 With two of his friends from the post office, he was charged with tampering with the official telegraph and was arrested in 1893.

-After being released from prison, he joined the Committee of Union and Progress (CUP), a secret revolutionary Young Turk organization which was agitating against Abdul Hamid's autocracy.
+After being released from prison, he joined the Committee of Union and Progress (CUP), a revolutionary Young Turk organization which was agitating against Abdul Hamid's autocracy.
 In 1896 he was imprisoned for having been part of a CUP cell together with his brother-in-law.
 Sentenced to three years in jail, Talaat was pardoned after serving two years but exiled to Salonika (Thessaloniki), where he became a postal clerk in July 1898.
 Between 1898 and 1908 he served as a postman on the staff of the Salonika Post Office, during which he continued his revolutionary activities in secret.
 He was promoted to municipal chief clerk in April 1903, following which he could afford to bring his mother and sisters to Salonika.
 His job in the postal administration gave him the opportunity to smuggle into the city newspapers published by the dissidents abroad.
+That year he joined the Salonica Freemason Lodge Macedonia Risorta and began a correspondence with Ahmed Rıza.
 Talaat met then economics professor, later friend and CUP Finance Minister Mehmed Cavid in Salonika Law School, where he took classes to supplement his lackluster education.
 The government was still monitoring his activities, and he was almost exiled again to Anatolia.
 However the Inspector General for Macedonia Hüseyin Hilmi Pasha was partial towards the secret committee and intervened, and Talaat returned to Salonika to work as a school principal.

 In September 1906, the Ottoman Freedom Committee (OFC) was formed as another secret Young Turk organization based in Salonika.
 The founders of the OFC included Talaat, the CUP's future general secretary Dr. Midhat Şükrü, Mustafa Rahmi, and İsmail Canbulat.
+He served on the Central Committee of the OFC with Rahmi and Canbulat.
 Many officers of the Third Army were recruited into the OFC, including the future heroes of the revolution Ahmed Niyazi and İsmail Enver.
-Under Talaat's initiative, the Salonika-based OFC merged with Ahmet Rıza's Paris-based CUP in September 1907, and the group became the internal center of the CUP in the Ottoman Empire.
+Under Talaat's initiative, the Salonika-based OFC merged with Ahmed Rıza's Paris-based CUP in September 1907, and the group became the internal center of the CUP in the Ottoman Empire.
 Talaat was briefly secretary-general of the internal CUP, while Bahattin Şakir was secretary-general of the external CUP.
 After the revolution, Talaat's more radical and militant internal CUP would see themselves supplant the older cadre of Young Turks that was Rıza's network of exiles.